-In my current series, Wild Things, I have depicted the indigenous and invasive plants I've encountered in wilderness areas, in vacant lots, and on the edges of cultivated gardens.
-Through color and gesture, I convey the exuberance and resilience of things that grow wildly without invitation or cultivation.
-Part of my task is to express the beauty I find in the uncultivated landscape, while rendering these plants as portraits, distinct and individual.
+I paint with oils, depicting natived and invasive plants I've encoiuntered in wilderness areas, in vacant lots, and on the eges of my own back yard.
+Through color an gesture, I convey the exuberance of things that grow wildly without invitation or cultivation.
+Located in the midst of my garden, my studio offers a front row seat to cycles of growth and decline.

 In painting both native and exotic species, I also ask: Where is a plant considered a weed?
 When is it welcomed in the wilderness but unwelcome in a cultivated environment?
 These plants embody parallels between cultural diversity and biodiversity, provoking questions about desirability, exclusivity, and valuation.